How to install DietPi¶

 You would need the next:

-- one disc drive, to hold the DietPi system.
+• one disk drive, to hold the DietPi system.
 It is written with the direct write image and will be the disk drive in the DietPi system.

 Download Rufus and run the application.
 There is a portable version of Rufus available which doesn’t require any local installation.

-Start Rufus application and make sure you have your disc drive connected into your computer.
-This may e.g. be done using an USB to SATA controller if you use a SATA disc drive.
+Start Rufus application and make sure you have your disk drive connected into your computer.
+This may e.g. be done using an USB to SATA controller if you use a SATA disk drive.
 Follow the next steps:

-(in case that you have connected your disc drive via a USB adapter) - Select the disc drive device
+(in case that you have connected your disk drive via a USB adapter)

-Ensure that the selected disc drive is the correct one.
+Ensure that the selected disk drive is the correct one.

-All data on the disc drive will be erased!
+All data on the disk drive will be erased!

-Before starting the installation first make a backup of the data available on the disc drive if you need it later again!
+Before starting the installation first make a backup of the data available on the disk drive if you need it later again!

 3. Boot the target PC